Marasmiellus: Taxonomy

 Marasmiellus only represented three species when it was first described by William Murrill (Marasmiellus inconspicuous Murrill (Cuba), Marasmiellus purpureus (Berk. & Curt.)
 Murrill (Cuba), and Marasmiellus juniperinus Murrill (Jamaica)).
 Currently the genera consists of more than 250 species, of which the type species, M. juniperinus, remains the same as when the genera was first described.
-Marasmiellus was traditionally included in Tricholomataceae R. Heim ex Pouzar, but later DNA studies showed that parts of the genus belong to Omphalotaceae, which was described by A. Bresinsky in 1985 and is considered a synomyn to Marasmiaceae.
+Marasmiellus was traditionally included in Tricholomataceae R. Heim ex Pouzar, but later DNA studies showed that parts of the genus belong to Omphalotaceae, which was described by A. Bresinsky in 1985.
 Furthermore, several studies show that the Marasmiellus branched as multiple polyphyletic and artificial groups.
 This has led to conflict surrounding its position relative to Gymnopus, and has resulted in two opposing views regarding their taxonomy: 1) Marasmiellus is encompassed within Gymnopus (inclusive), or 2) Marasmiellus remains a distinct genus from Gymnopus (restrictive).
 The most recent studies have shown that the second hypothesis is the strongest, placing Marasmiellus as a separate genus, but more research is required to confirm this.